viernes, 16 de diciembre de 1988

 (Pintura del artista japonés Arata Yokoyama)

-without talking to you for a long time ...
+without speaking to you for a long time...

-Or it would be yours looking at you, talking to you,
+Or I would be yours—gazing at you, speaking to you,

 for an eternity.